 LEN P&L Curve

-Lennar Corporation (LEN) operates in the Consumer Cyclical sector, specifically the Residential Construction industry, with a market capitalization near $21.51B, listed on NYSE, employing roughly 13,265 people, carrying a beta of 1.42 to the broader market.
-Lennar Corporation, together with its subsidiaries, operates as a homebuilder primarily under the Lennar brand in the United States.
+Lennar Corporation (LEN) operates in the Consumer Cyclical sector, specifically the Residential Construction industry, with a market capitalization near $23.22B, listed on NYSE, employing roughly 13,265 people, carrying a beta of 1.40 to the broader market.
+Lennar Corporation, an influential homebuilder in the United States, operates primarily under its widely recognized Lennar brand, alongside its various subsidiaries.
 Led by Stuart A. Miller, public since 1980-03-17.

 A profit/loss curve charts the theoretical gain or loss of an options position across a range of underlying prices.
 It helps traders visualize risk, identify breakeven points, and compare strategies before committing capital.